BilhaNanetia/moto-sales-tracker-2/README.md

 ## Overview

-BeeMoto Sales Tracker is a web-based application designed to help motorbike spare parts businesses manage their daily, monthly, and yearly sales records.
-Built with Flask and SQLite, it offers a user-friendly interface for adding sales, viewing daily sales, and calculating total sales for different time periods.
+BeeMoto Sales Tracker2 is a web-based application designed to help motorbike spare parts businesses manage their daily, monthly, and yearly sales records.
+Built with Flask and SQLite, it offers a user-friendly interface for adding sales, viewing daily sales, deleting sales and calculating total sales for different time periods.

 ## Features